googleapis/api-client-staging/generated/python/proto-google-cloud-spanner-v1/README.rst

-gRPC library for Google Cloud Spanner API
+gRPC library for Cloud Spanner API

 proto-google-cloud-spanner-v1 is the IDL-derived library for the spanner (v1) service in the googleapis_ repository.